ImErvin/GraphDatabaseDesign/README.md

    * NodeLabel refers to the Node label.
 Use node labels mentioned above (under nodes).
 E.g: Use :Course if creating a new course.
    * name refers to the single property every node has in my prototype.

-To create a new relationship use:
+To create a new relationship:
 ```cypher
 CREATE (a)-[:RELATIONSHIP_LABEL {propertyName1:"property value1", propertyName2:"property value2"}]->(b)
 ```